Good! You are here because you wanted to use Arduino. 1st thing 1st, you will need the necessary tools to get started.

 Unzip the downloaded file.

 Now, since this is your 1st time, it is always going to be painful, right?
-BTW, I will be showing the steps using Windows XP only Connect the micro B type end of USB cable to Arduino Leonardo, and the other end to the computer/laptop USB port.
-Arduino Leonardo will automatically use the power from USB to start up.
-The green LED (ON) on Arduino Leonardo should be ON and Red LED (L) will.
-1st time user, you will need to install the USB driver for communication.
-You should also hear sound from the computer and a little popup message box at the bottom right corner of the screen saying Found New Hardware…..Arduino Leonardo …. you will need to install the driver
+BTW, I will be showing the steps using Windows XP only.
+Connect one end of the Mini B type USB cable to UC00A Rev2.0, and the other end to the computer/laptop USB port.
+The UC00A Rev2.0 will automatically use the power from USB to start up.
+The green LED (ON) on UC00A should be ON and.
+1st time user, you will need to install the USB driver for UC00A Rev2.0.
+You should also hear sound from the computer and a little popup message box at the bottom right corner of the screen saying Found New Hardware…..FT232…. you will need to install the driver.

-The Found New Hardware Wizard will appear and please select No, not this time and click Next >.
-If it does not appear, go to the Windows Device Manager (Start>Control Panel>Hardware) and find the Arduino Leonardo listing.
-Right click and choose Update driver.
+The Found New Hardware Wizard will appear and please select No, not this time and click Next >

 Select Install from a list of specific location (Advanced) in the next screen.
 Click Next >

 The next screen, make sure you select Include this location and browse to the Arduino IDE folder that you just downloaded and upzipped.
-Select the drivers folder, and click OK.
-DO NOT go inside FDTI USB Drivers folder, that is for Arduino Duemilanove and older version.
+Select thedrivers -> FTDI USB Drivers folder, and click OK.

 Look for an entry under Ports (COM & LPT) that shows USB Serial Port (COM”X”) where X is a decimal number from 1 to 100.
 Seriously, I have seen COM72 before!
 Anyway the X can be any number and it should be a unique number and we need it in Arduino IDE later.
-So in this case, the COM number is 15.
-You will need to select the correct COM number to load program/sketch into Arduino Leonardo later.
-If you don’t see any USB Serial Port, unplug USB cable and plug in again.
+So in this case, the COM number is 3.
+You will need to select the correct COM number to load program/sketch into Arduino PRO Mini later.
+If you don see any USB Serial Port, unplug USB cable and plug in again.
 Now, the driver for UC00A Rev2.0 is installed.
 Now connect the UC00A Rev2.0 to Arduino PRO Mini.
 You will need to get a 6-way right angle header pin, normally it comes in 40 pin.
 You will need to solder it onto Arduino PRO Mini.
 Being label “BLK” on left pin and “GRN” on the right pin.
 Solder it as show in the picture.
 I will call this 6-way pin the bootloader pin.

 This is the Arduino IDE:

-Make sure the Arduino Leonardo is connected to computer with the USB cable.
-Arduino IDE support many Arduino main board, including Leonardo We will need to select the correct board and microcontroller.
+Make sure the UC00A Rev2.0 is connected to computer and Arduino PRO Mini.
+Arduino IDE supports many Arduino main boards.
+We will need to select the correct board and microcontroller.
 Goto Tools -> Board -> Arduino PRO or PRO Mini (5V, 16MHz) w/ ATmega328, click it.

-Now, make sure Arduino IDE knows which COM Port the Arduino Leonardo is connected to.
+Now, make sure Arduino IDE knows which COM Port the Arduino PRO Mini is connected to.
 Goto Tools -> Serial Port -> COM?, it depends on the COM number you checked from the device manager, make sure you select the same COM number.
-Remember, the number might be different when you use different USB port, change different Arduino board and different computer.
-Again, mine is COM15.
+Remember, the number might be different when you use different USB port, change different UC00A and different computer.
+Again, mine is COM3.
 Do not follow my COM number, choose yours.

 The settings will appear at the bottom right corner of Arduino IDE.

-You can click the upload icon, Arduino IDE will compile the sketch and upload into Arduino Leonardo connected to your computer (if there is no error), further run the sketch on Arduino Leonardo.
+You can click the upload icon, Arduino IDE will compile the sketch and upload into Arduino PRO Mini connected to your computer (if there is no error), further run the sketch on PRO Mini.
 You will just have to wait until the message box say Upload Done and look at the Arduino PRO Mini.
 The Green LED (top right corner, top of Reset button) will blink at 1 second rate.
 That LED is connected to D13 of Arduino PRO Mini.

 So we have downloaded new sketch/program into our PRO Mini, congrats!
 You have completed the 1st and foremost exercise.
 To make a little change, I will show you an easy modification.
 Scroll down the program/sketch, in the loop function.
 Modify the value from delay(1000) to delay(100), for both the delay.
-Click on the Uploadicon and sit back, wait until it is done uploading.
+Click on the Upload icon and sit back, wait until it is done uploading.

-Now, look at the Red LED blinking rate, it has become faster You have successfully load an example code/sketch and modify it.
+Now, look at the Green LED blinking rate, it has become faster 🙂 You have successfully load an example code/sketch and modify it.
 Hurray!
 You can try the other examples, but most will require additional shields or components.
 Just a reminder, PRO Mini is designed for compact and intermediate user, it is not compatible with shields because of the size and shape, but all the sample code using Arduino IDE can works as long as the interface is correct.
 We will come out with more tutorials, stay tuned!
 If you have problem do feel free to discuss in our technical forum as we seldom check comments area in tutorial site.